 One two-semester course in the student’s final year is devoted to the Senior Project, a major work demonstrating the student’s mastery of some aspect of the Italian language and culture.
 The project is not limited to a written study, but may be a film, photographic essay, or another form appropriate to the topic.
 In addition to the Senior Project, a student must take five elective courses in Italian Studies.

-Beginning in their junior year, Bard students have the opportunity to spend either a semester or year abroad at the Università Statale di Milano.
+Beginning in their junior year, Bard students have the opportunity to spend either a semester or year abroad at the Università di Trento.
 This is a unique opportunity to sharpen language skills to an advanced level and take part in the intellectual life of a thriving European institution that attracts students from all over the world.
 Bard undergraduates take regular classes taught in Italian at the university along with other students; these classes count as credits at Bard.
-The Università Statale di Milano offers classes in diverse fields, from sociology and poetry to art history and cinema.
+The Università di Trento offers courses in diverse fields, from sociology and poetry to art history and cinema.

 Recent Senior Projects in Italian Studies